clayne/hacktical-c/malloc1/README.md

 			      .release = default_release};
 ```

-A set of macros are provided to simplify use. `_x()`-variants are provided mainly for internal use with bare `struct hc_malloc`-pointers, while the outer layer adds `->malloc` to avoid having to type it out at every use.
+A set of macros are provided to simplify use. `_x()`-variants are intended for use with bare `struct hc_malloc`-pointers, while the outer layer adds `->malloc` to avoid having to type it out at every use.

 ```C
 #define __hc_malloc_do(m, _pm)